Home Page

 Watson, G. E. 1962.
 A re-evaluation and redescription of a difficult Asia Minor Phylloscopus.
 Ibis 104: 347 - 352.

-Dean, A. R. 2017 (updates to 2023).
-Southern forms of Chiffchaff Phylloscopus collybita : observations from Iran and Armenia. http://deanar.org.uk/general/articles/IranChiffchaffs.htm
+Dean, A. R. 2017 (Updates to 2024).
+Southern forms of Chiffchaff Phylloscopus collybita : observations from Iran and Armenia. https://deanar.org.uk/general/articles/IranChiffchaffs.htm

 Top of Page